INJURED AT WORK?

 - Our no recovery, no fee promise – You won’t have to pay a dime until there is a successful resolution to your case.

-- All work comp lawyers at our office have years of experience litigating such cases, so they know how to get the maximum compensation for your case.
+- All Fort Wayne workers’ compensation lawyers at our office have years of experience litigating such cases, so they know how to get the maximum compensation for your case.

 - Remember, our consultations are free, and when we take a case, we do not charge our clients a penny until our client makes a recovery.
 If you don’t make a recovery, then we don’t get paid.
 That’s how confident we are in our expertise.
-Call us now to speak to a Fort Wayne motorcycle accident attorney immediately.
+Call (260) 484-6655 now to speak to a Fort Wayne workers’ compensation attorney immediately.

 AREAS WE PRACTICE